nmshd/documentation/_includes/scenarios/integrate/succeeding-attributes-to-update-their-values.md

 The way enmeshed handles updates to your personal data is by succeeding old [Attributes]({% link _docs_integrate/data-model-overview.md %}#attributes) with new ones.
 Instead of simply replacing old data, a completely new Attribute is created which succeeds its predecessor.
-Thus, you and your peers are provided a coherent history of all past versions.
+Thus, you and your peers are provided with a coherent history of all past versions.
 How the Attribute succession works in detail depends on the type of Attribute.

 ## Succeeding own IdentityAttributes